indipyterm

 The INDI protocol defines the format of the data sent, such as light, number, text, switch or BLOB (Binary Large Object).
 The client is general purpose, taking the format of switches, numbers etc., from the protocol.

-The client can be run from a virtual environment with
+The client is typically run from a virtual environment with

 indipyterm [options]